Skip to main content

 • init replaces [agents].supported with the current selection on rerun.

-• Use --agent <name> to pin the supported agent set or --skip-baseline when you want hooks and config without the initial baseline ingestion.
+• Use --agent <name> repeatedly to pin the supported agent set.
+For example:

 • init accepts --telemetry, --telemetry=false, and --no-telemetry.